Saltwater Information Program - SIP

 What Will SIP Do?
 Why Do I Need This FREE Permit?

 The SIP permit is part of a comprehensive effort by the Georgia Department of Natural Resources to collect timely and accurate data from saltwater anglers for use in resource management.
 Other Saltwater Information Program activities include volunteer fish tagging, a fish carcass donation project, and ongoing creel surveys of anglers and fishing guides.

-The new permit will help identify individuals who saltwater fish in Georgia so they can be included in catch and effort surveys.
-SIP will will help these surveys to be cost-effective, and the results to be as accurate and trustworthy as possible since they are so important to the management process.
-Georgia’s saltwater anglers can help by complying with this new requirement and by participating in these surveys when contacted.
+Since Georgia's fishing license covers both freshwater and saltwater fishing, the SIP permit helps identify individuals who saltwater fish in Georgia so they can be included in catch and effort surveys.
+The SIP permit will help these surveys to be cost-effective, and the results to be as accurate and trustworthy as possible since they are so important to the management process.
+Georgia’s saltwater anglers can help by complying with this requirement and by participating in these surveys when contacted.

 The SIP permit is patterned after the successful free Hunter Information Program (HIP) permit, which is required of Georgia hunting license holders who hunt migratory birds.

-Georgia saltwater anglers who have a valid fishing license with a SIP permit and who fish in the Atlantic Ocean beyond 3 miles offshore will be exempt from the federal requirement to have a Saltwater Angler Registry permit.
+Georgia saltwater anglers who have a valid fishing license with a SIP permit and who fish in the Atlantic Ocean beyond 3 miles offshore remain exempt from the federal requirement to have a Saltwater Angler Registry permit.